GuanyiLi-Craig/airflow-dbt-example/README.md

 # airflow-dbt-example

-A simple example of integrate DBT into airflow.
+A simple example of integrate DBT into airflow inspired by instraction from https://www.datafold.com/blog/running-dbt-with-airflow.

 ## Start the example